+We conclude this section with a summary of our results so far, in addition to the values of $r_{10}$ and $M(6)$, which will be derived in the next section.
+These are given in Tables~\ref{tab:k-cap-min-dims} and~\ref{tab:max-cap-sizes}.

-\section{Equivalence classes of caps}
+\section{Equivalence Classes of Caps}

+In this section we complete our characterization of caps of sizes 1--9, and use this to partition $k$-caps into affine equivalence classes.

-We say that two distinct caps in $\mathbb{Z}_2^n$ are \deff{equivalent caps} if they are affinely equivalent $\mathbb{Z}_2^n$.
-Note that equivalent caps must have the same size, the same multiplicities of exclude points, and must have the same dimension.
+We say that two caps in $\mathbb{Z}_2^n$ are \deff{equivalent} if they are affinely equivalent as subsets of $\mathbb{Z}_2^n$.
+Note that equivalent caps have the same cardinality, the same multiplicities of exclude points, and the same dimension.